gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Of course, honored," the soldier agreed.
 He gestured.
 "After you?"

+Noxy opened her mouth and then closed it again.
+She really didn't know why the trolls had brought his sword back, but saying it out loud a second time would just sound foolish.
+Annoyed, she strode up the hill after the tiger and the *tralpa*.

-They walked the rest of the way in silence beneath branches that jostled each other in the rising wind.
-The storm that Aft had seen the lightnings knitting was coming.
+They walked the rest of the way back to the village in silence beneath branches that jostled each other in the rising wind.
+The storm that Aft had seen the lightnings knitting was on its way.

 *Behind them, the *tralpa*'s prized satchel hung precariously from a slender branch.
 It might have stayed there until the wind shook it free, but a curious